Chaoqi-LIU/Chaoqi-LIU.github.io/experience/projects.md

 *February 2022*

 **Description** \
-Build a model to make decisions in budgeting and resource distribution with mathematical computation.
+Built a model to make decisions in budgeting and resource distribution with mathematical computation.
 This model can output the optimal allocation of resources and its performance has been proven to be awesome.

 ---